bparanj/crystal/iac/experiments/redis-playbook.md

+## Ansible Playbook for Installing and Configuring Redis on Ubuntu 22.04

 Provide Ansible playbook for installing and configuring Redis on Ubuntu 22.04

 Here is an Ansible playbook to install and configure Redis on an Ubuntu 22.04 server.
 This playbook will perform the following actions: